Your Guide to Buying A Used Truck

 Leverage Your Trade-In

 A common misconception with first-time used truck buyers is that a down payment has to be made in cash, but your trade in can actually count toward your down payment.
-Whether you have positive or negative equity in your current vehicle, its value can help to alleviate, or even eradicate the down payment on a used truck.
+Your vehicle's value can help to alleviate, or even eradicate the down payment on a used truck.
 Since used trucks hold their value so well, you can also feel secure that you are getting a good return for your trade-in.

 Year and Mileage Matter